Investment ISAs put your capital at risk, and you may get back less than you originally invested.

 Find out if you have what it takes to be a property developer

 Check your portfolio and make sure you consider costs and charges carefully.
-But don’t panic if your investments fall; volatility is an important part of investing and selling just because your shares have gone down may mean you lock in those losses unnecessarily.
-However, if a share is consistently underperforming, you must not be afraid to get rid of it.
-Consider choosing a platform or provider that will make investment choices for you if you’re not an expert.
-You may wish to seek financial advice before you make any decisions.
+But don’t panic if your investments fall; volatility is an important part of investing.
+Selling just because your shares have gone down may mean you lock in those losses unnecessarily.
+However, if a share is consistently underperforming, don’t be afraid to get rid of it.

-If you’re unsure which option is the best choice for your circumstances, speak to an Independent Financial Adviser (IFA).
+If you’re unsure which option is the best choice for your circumstances, speak to an independent financial adviser (IFA).

 An IFA will look at your finances in detail.
-They will recommend a selection of investment options that are well-suited to your goals and circumstances.
+They will recommend a selection of investment options that are well suited to your goals and circumstances.

 This article is designed to offer you impartial guidance as to your options and what they might mean, but the decision on which product to take out is yours.